linesd/SSGPR/README.md

     (weights). f_post is only returned if sample_posterior = True.
 ```

+### Evaluate performance

-- **Evaluate:** evaluate the SSGPR performance. `evaluate_performance` calculates the Normalised Mean Squared Error (MNSE) and the Mean Negative Log Probability (MNLP) of the predictive mean against the test data.
+Evaluate the SSGPR performance. `evaluate_performance` calculates the Normalised Mean Squared Error (MNSE) and the Mean Negative Log Probability (MNLP) of the predictive mean against the test data.
 MNSE and MNLP are calculated with:

 ![plot_predicitive_1D](doc/imgs/performance_metrics.png)